Contrastive Diffusion Alignment: Learning Structured Latents for Controllable Generation: Introduction

-We introduce ConDA (Contrastive Diffusion Alignment), a flexible framework that addresses this limitation.
-ConDA organizes pretrained diffusion latents into a compact, contrastively-learned embedding space using auxiliary variables such as time, labels, or stimulation parameters.
-Within this space, now standard nonlinear operators such as splines, finite differences, and LSTMs enable smooth trajectory traversal, while the original diffusion latents are used for rendering to preserve fidelity.
-This separation of \emph{editing} and \emph{rendering} (see Figure~\ref{fig:method-figure} and Section~\ref{method}) turns diffusion models into controllable generators of nonlinear dynamics.
+We introduce ConDA, a flexible framework that addresses this limitation by separating \emph{control} from \emph{synthesis}.
+It organizes pretrained diffusion latents into a compact, contrastively-learned embedding space using auxiliary variables such as time, stimulation parameters, or expression intensities.
+Within this structured space, standard nonlinear operators (e.g., splines, finite differences, and LSTMs) enable smooth and interpretable trajectory traversal, while rendering is performed in the the original diffusion latent space to preserve generative fidelity.
+This separation of \emph{editing} and \emph{rendering} (see Fig.~\ref{fig:method-figure} and Sec.~\ref{method}) transforms diffusion models into controllable generators of nonlinear spatiotemporal dynamics.